AnotherKamila/kamila.is/teaching/index.md

 ---
 title: Kamila is teaching!
-subtitle: Things I wrote that might be useful to a wide audience.
+subtitle: Things I wrote when teaching that might be useful to a wide audience.
 menu_order: 10
+grid: 8
+grid_tablet: 8
 ---

 Things I wrote that might be useful to a wide audience.